FACTION BRIEF

 Judicial Arm

-The Tribunal exists to serve the market.
-Its classifications determine value, its verdicts settle disputes.
-The relationship is foundational and inseparable.
+The Tribunal is the Market's enforcement mechanism.
+Its classifications determine value; its verdicts settle disputes.
+The relationship is foundational โ€” one cannot exist without the other.

 Nexus Dynamics